All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How does Zepbound compare to Wegovy for blood pressure?

 Both medications lower blood pressure effectively.
 Zepbound (tirzepatide) tends to produce slightly greater weight loss than Wegovy (semaglutide 2.4 mg) in clinical trials, which may translate to somewhat larger blood pressure reductions.
-However, Wegovy has completed a large cardiovascular outcomes trial (SELECT) that confirmed reduced heart attack and stroke risk, while Zepbound's corresponding trial (SURMOUNT-MMO) is still ongoing.
+But Wegovy has completed a large cardiovascular outcomes trial (SELECT) that confirmed reduced heart attack and stroke risk, while Zepbound's corresponding trial (SURMOUNT-MMO) is still ongoing.

 Will Zepbound lower my blood pressure if I am not overweight?